FactoryOptic/documentation/content/en/docs2/mapping/lensmapping.md

 - The MIN, or minimum value should always be 0.
 - The MAX, or maximum value should always be 65535.
-- Values in the table should always increase from min to max.
+- Values in the table should never decrease from min to max.
-  - If your motor is not increasing, use the MDR switch or button to reverse the motor
+  - If your motor values are not increasing, use the MDR switch/button to reverse the motor direction

 ### Note on Motor Span